 The camera includes pan, tilt and zoom capabilities and transmits an uncompressed video stream at 1.5 Gbs in real-time to shore at a resolution of 1920×1080 pixels, 60 frames per second, interlaced.
 The shorthand notation for this mode is 1080i60.

 SubC Aquorea LED’s lights provide ~4800 Lumens each, more than enough to light up the actively venting hydrothermal chimney called Mushroom.
 The lights are typically run at 75% and are controllable to any level using serial communications.

 The camera assembly hosts a ROS PT-25 rotator with a mechanical assembly on top and a light bar that holds the camera and attitude sensor directly above the pan/tilt and lights that are located feet apart from each other on either side of the light bar.

 HD video is being utilized to examine the evolution of the metal sulfide chimney over time and the flow of fluids out of the chimney.
 Time-series imagery is utilized to examine animal behavior and changes in animal and microbial colonization associated with changes in fluid flow, temperature and chemistry in response to seismic and volcanic events.

-This instrument records the following data products.
-To learn more about a data product, select its name.
+This instrument measures the following data products.
+Select a data product's name to learn more.